loopwerk/loopwerk.io/content/articles/2021-02-03-saga-4-complete-redesign.md

+tags: swift, saga, open source
+summary: An unexpectedly quick fourth article about Saga, after a complete redesign of the API.

 # Building my own static site generator, part 4: a complete redesign
-- tags: swift, saga, open source

-An unexpectedly quick fourth article about Saga, after a complete redesign of the API.

----

 *I've been designing and building my own static site generator, written in Swift, and an early version has been [released on Github](https://github.com/loopwerk/Saga).
 In this series of articles I want to go over the inspiration, the constraints and goals, how I got to my current API, and the pros and cons of said API.
 Finally, I also want to brainstorm about where to go from here.*

 # Part 4: A complete redesign